 Longest Substring Without Repeating Characters

-Key takeaway: An excellent problem to learn time complexity optimization using sliding window approach.
+Key takeaway: An excellent problem to learn problem solving using sliding window approach.
 We can solve a lot of problems using a similar idea.

 Let’s understand the problem

-Write a program to find the length of the longest substring without repeating characters.
+You are given a string of size n, write a program to find the length of the longest substring without repeating characters.
+Here substring is a continuous subpart of a string.

-• A substring is a continuous sub-part of a string.
-We aim to determine the maximum substring that has all unique characters.
+• Our goal is to find the longest substring that has all unique characters.

 • There can be more than one longest substring without repeating characters of equal length.
-Therefore, we only need to return the length of the longest substring.
+So we only need to return the length of the longest substring.

 Example 1